libera-nutrition/gerd-notes/README.md

 # gerd-notes
 This document contains practical notes for managing gastroesophageal reflux and concomitant stomach irritation, as learned from years of personal experience.
 To submit a correction, after logging in to [GitHub](https://github.com/), create an [issue](https://github.com/impredicative/gerd-notes/issues) or submit a [pull request](https://github.com/impredicative/gerd-notes/pulls).
 To submit an idea, start a [discussion](https://github.com/impredicative/gerd-notes/discussions).
 To track changes, use the Watch feature.

+This document is divided into four top-level sections: donts, dos, uncertain, and unexplored.
 For the table of contents, click the menu icon at the upper right of this file.

 ## Disclaimer
 No part of this document or repository should be considered professional advice.
 Consult a doctor.